 “He is one of boxing’s most unique and exciting characters, but most importantly, he can fight.”

 No, the most important thing to Arum is he’s marketable, irrespective of why.
 Until the most important thing is that rules have been broken in the worst way that rules can be broken, the sport will never rid itself of cheats.
 It really is as simple as that.

 If promoters refused to promote drug cheats they would disappear.
 They’re the ones with the chequebooks and the contracts with broadcasters.
 Furthermore, they’re the ones who are capable of handing out the biggest deterrent of all: You fail a test then you won’t get an opportunity again.

 “Hang on,” Hearn recently said when he was asked why he offers second and third chances to cheats.
 “It’s not my job to say if a fighter can fight or not.
 If they’re cleared to fight then they can fight.”

 That is valid.
 But in America in particular, where one commission says one thing and another says the opposite, it’s a frankly impossible system.
 If a promoter didn’t sign them in the first place then those commissions – in this case the Nevada State Athletic Commission – wouldn’t even bother to review the cheat’s case while under pressure from that promoter; without a date and a payday and a fight on the table, the cheat would have nowhere to go.

 That is not to absolve the commissions from blame.
 Very few governing bodies in the world stand in the way of an influential/rich promoter.
 They should.

 It’s far too late to expect Bob Arum to do the right thing.
 For all the great things he’s accomplished, doing the right thing has not always been one of them.
 At 88 years old, he’s not going to change now.
 He really doesn’t care about stuff like this.

-Say it loud: The biggest promoter in the world does not care about drug cheats in boxing.
+Say it loud: The biggest promoters in the world do not care about drug cheats in boxing.
 And that’s the extent of the battle those of us who do care are facing.